Introduction

 Asbestos | Varieties of rock | Silicate of Magnesium and Calcium |

-2) Man-made fibers: Man-made fiber means any fiber which is derived by an artificial process from any substance that, at any point, is not a fiber.
+2) Man-made fibers: Man-made fiber means any fiber that is derived by an artificial process from any substance that, at any point, is not a fiber.
 Those fibers made from chemical synthesis are often called synthetic fibers ex: Polyester Nylon, while fibers generated from natural polymer sources are called regenerated fibers or natural polymer fibers ex: Viscose, Rayon, Cupro, Modal, etc.

-B) Classification According to Fibers Ability to Attract Water
+B) Classification According to Fiber's Ability to Attract Water

 C) Classification According to Fibers Length

-1) Staple fiber: A fiber or staple fiber is a unit of matter which is usually at least 100 times longer than it is thick.
+1) Staple fiber: A fiber or staple fiber is a unit of matter that is usually at least 100 times longer than it is thick.
 Staple fibers are short, measured in inches, and range from 2 to 20 CM in length.
 All natural fibers except silk, staple fibers.
 Any filament fiber can be cut into staples of a length determined by the end use desired.

 2) Filament fiber: A filament is a very long fiber.
 Filaments are of a continuous length, measurable in yards or meters.
 The only filament fiber that occurs naturally is silk.
-All the filament fibers are man-made.
-Yarns made from filament fibers are of two types: multifilament and mono-filament.
+All the filament fibers are

 Classification Chart of Textile Fibers